STWoodbury/TeamAwesome/README.md

 ## Section 1: Historical Trends

 This section aims to examine the historical trends of atlantic storms as a prerequisite to the following analyses.
 The study will analyze 30 years of data to examine the number of storms, and the storms' categorization averages to establish change over time.
+This period was selected to reflect NOAA's recommendation to maximize data accuracy.
+The documentation reflected that dates before 1991 may have incomplete data collection and/or questionable accuracy.

 <b>Primary Questions</b>
  <ol>